A Funny Little Video of

 Notes on the Film

-4. When I say "Whoa, where's this road go?" and the camera pans right, there's two street signs.
+5. When I say "Whoa, where's this road go?" and the camera pans to the view out the front windshield, there's two street signs.
 It took me a while to figure this out, but that's not actually a road that's covered with 3 feet of snow on the right.
-It's just the town line, and the name of the road we're on changes.
-So the first street sign is the town line sign and the second says the new name of the road.
+It's just the town line and the name of the road changes, so the first street sign is a double sign the town line indicator on the bottom and Maple Ln on the bottom, and the second says the new name of the road.

-6. Nancy said "Mountain Hunger Rd" because the second sign said "Mt Hunger Rd", but it's actually Mount Hunger Rd.
+6. Nancy says, "Mountain Hunger Rd" because that second sign said "Mt Hunger Rd", but it's actually Mount Hunger Rd.

-7. And then I say something about going on Belden Hill Rd.
+8. And then I say something about going on Belden Hill Rd.
 The thing is, we had passed that road without my even noticing it well before this video began.
 Turns out, Belden Hill Rd is a road that's covered with 3 feet of snow!
-In fact, it's a very steep road with no houses on it and is closed in the winter.
+In fact, it's an extremely steep road with no houses on it and is closed in the winter.
 That's why we missed it.

-8. Check out the monotone in my last line where I say, "Oh, I'm in ecstacy."
-It's just that I had to concentrate on driving so much that I had no energy available for emotional content.
-"Oh."
+9. Check out the monotone in my last line where I say, "Oh, I'm in ecstasy."
+It's just that I had to concentrate on driving so much that I had no energy available for emotional content... but I really was feeling pretty awesome about my new tire chains, people!